 The Bladerunner Advantage has a composite, plastic frame.
 These four wheel skates come with 80mm Bladerunner wheels.
 It’s a good skate for those of you out there who are okay with moderate speed and want to focus more on stability.

 These roller skates from Rollerblade is the cheapest model they offer for beginners, but is still a great skate on parts.
-If you are just getting started and want best rollerblades for a beginner, check out the Bladerunner.
+If you are just getting started and want the best inline skates for beginners, check out the Bladerunner.

 Rollerblade Bladerunner Advantage Pro XT Highlights